Arunm619/coding/readme.md

 **1.Print all distinct characters of a string in order (3 Methods)** [See Solution](https://gist.github.com/arun-sudharsan/7e4029c1077746cad28ad2728c707894)

-2.Concatenated string with uncommon characters of two strings
+**2.Concatenated string with uncommon characters of two strings** [See Solution](https://gist.github.com/arun-sudharsan/3acce929719c2c6dca3e02300003b870)

 3.Program to count vowels in a string (Iterative and Recursive)